 Applications designed with Dash are web servers that run Flask and communicate with JSON packets via HTTP requests.
 Their frontend renders components using ReactJS.
 Flask plugins can be used for extending the capabilities of Dash.

 Full-stack framework Based on the Model View Controller pattern, Giotto is an application framework for Python.
 In order to allow web designers, web developers, and system admins to work independently, Giotto separates Model, View, and Controller elements in order.

 Giotto includes controller modules that enable users to create apps on top of the web, IRC (Internet Relay Chat), and command line.

 Asynchronous framework Inspired by the NodeJS and the Express/Connect frameworks, Growler is a micro web framework written atop Python’s asyncio library.

 Unlike other conventional Python frameworks, requests in Growler aren’t handled in the framework but by passing through middleware technology.

 Which is the most popular Python framework?

-Python and its frameworks are opening ways for building robust and scalable application with less lines of codes.
-Along with the 10 popular options shared above, which Python framework do you think works well for web application development and why?
+Python and its frameworks are opening ways for building robust and scalable applications with fewer lines of code.
+Along with the 10 popular options shared above, which Python framework do you think works well for Python web application development and why?
 Share with us in the comments below.